 In 2015, IO and MTO announced the selection of the Blackbird Infrastructure Group, a consortium led by Cintra Global and Cement Roadstone Holdings plc, to design, build, finance and maintain Phase 2 of Highway 407.
-Phase 2 of construction will complete the extension of Highway 407 from Harmony Road (Oshawa) to Highway 35/115 (Clarington), a total of 35 kilometres.
+Phase 2 of construction completed the extension of Highway 407 from Harmony Road (Oshawa) to Highway 35/115 (Clarington), a total of 35 kilometres.
 Phase 2 is comprised of two phases (Phase 2a and Phase 2b).
 Phase 2a was completed in December 2017 with tolling commencing on January 2, 2018.
-Phase 2a extended Highway 407 eastbound from Harmony Road to an interchange at Taunton Road in Oshawa.
-Phase 2b will further extend Highway 407 eastbound to Highway 35/115 and complete Highway 418, which will run north-south and connect Highway 407 to Highway 401.
-Phase 2b is expected to be completed by 2020.
+Phase 2a extended Highway 407 eastward from Harmony Road to an interchange at Taunton Road in Oshawa.
+Phase 2b further extended Highway 407 eastward to Highway 35/115 and also included Highway 418, which runs north-south and connects Highway 407 to Highway 401.
+Phase 2b opened to traffic with tolling commencing on December 9, 2019.